cconrad/cconrad.github.io/content/blog/2015-02-10-freebsd-hangs-on-reboot-on-digitalocean.md

 comments: true
 date: 2015-02-10 19:29:33 +01:00
 date_gmt: 2015-02-10 18:29:33 +0000
-excerpt: "My FreeBSD droplets on DigitalOcean used to hang on the following line when rebooted:\r\n\r\n"
+excerpt: "My FreeBSD droplets on DigitalOcean used to hang on the following line when rebooted:"
 header: false
 published: true
 sidebar: left